ohsik/writejournal-jekyll/_posts/2020-03-27-how-to-keep-a-diary.md

 layout: post
 title: How to Keep a Journal
 subtitle: How to Keep a Journal and Stick to It.
 Keeping a journal or diary is a great way to express your emotions.
-tags: [writing, journal, diary, coronavirus, quarantine, covid-19, mental health]
+tags: [writing, journal, diary, mental health, well-being, meditation]
 comments: true
 ---